geekydevu/academic-webpage/content/about.md

 3. H. Rangwani, **D.Kulshreshtha**, A.K.
 Singh: [NLPRL-IITBHU at SemEval-2018 Task 3: Combining linguistic features and emoji pre-trained CNN for irony detection in tweets](http:/www.aclweb.org/anthology/S18-1104/). *SemEval at NAACL 2018*
 4. P. Goel, **D.Kulshreshtha**, P. Jain, K.K.
 Shukla: [Prayas at EmoInt 2017: An Ensemble of Deep Neural Architectures for Emotion Intensity Prediction in Tweets](http:/www.aclweb.org/anthology/W17-5207/). *WASSA at EMNLP 2017*
 5. **D. Kulshreshtha**: [Feature Augmented Deep Neural Networks for Collaborative Filtering](http:/github.com/geekydevu/my-research-papers/blob/master/ijcai_paper.pdf/). *IJCAI 2017 Workshop on AI Applications in e-commerce*

-Here is a quote from Swami Vivekananda:

-> In a day, when you don't come across any problems - you can be sure that you are travelling in a wrong path.